vernjan/tech-notes/notes/cpp/pointers-refs.md

     - also applies to return values and variable assignments
     - default in C++
 - pass-by-reference - **reference** (alias) - use `&` operator (`int& foo`)
-    - no copy is made (performance optimization)
+    - no copy is made (which is faster)
     - can change the original value
       ```c++
       void swap(int& a, int& b) {  // a, b arguments must be variables, not literals